mjdave/tui/README.md

 ```

 # What mjscript is not
 mjscript has 'objects', as tables.
-However there is no concept of 'self/this', and no inheritance so it wouldn't be considered an object orientated language.
+However there is no concept of 'self/this', and no direct support for inheritance or classes in general.

 mjscript will stay small, and won't add a lot of support for built in system functionality.
 If this functionality is desired, it can easily be added on the C++ side by registering your own functions.